-Key health system strengthening strategies that are needed include: mainstreaming a rights-based perspective throughout the health system, and ensuring health policies, plans, and laws are updated to be consistent with international human rights standards and conventions; implementing multi-component initiatives to address stigma, enhance mental health literacy and demand for care, and mobilizing people with the conditions to support one another and be effective advocates; engaging other key sectors concerned with MNS disorders to improve services, notably the social care, criminal justice, education and indigenous medical sectors; provision of in-patient care in the form of units in general or district hospitals rather than stand-alone psychiatric hospitals; the creation of non-specialist human resource cadres who can perform the roles of case managers for delivery of collaborative care in primary care and other health care platforms; and ensuring the supply of essential medicines at relevant platforms.
+Key health system strengthening strategies that are needed include: mainstreaming a rights-based perspective throughout the health system, and ensuring health policies, plans, and laws are updated to be consistent with international human rights standards and conventions; implementing multi-component initiatives to address stigma, enhance mental health literacy and demand for care, and mobilizing people with the conditions to support one another and be effective advocates; engaging other key sectors concerned with MNS disorders to improve services, notably the social care, criminal justice, education and indigenous medical sectors; provision of in-patient care in the form of units in general or district hospitals rather than stand-alone psychiatric hospitals; the creation of non-specialist human resource cadres who can perform the roles of case managers for delivery of collaborative care in primary care and other health care platforms; ensuring the supply of essential medicines at relevant platforms; and investing in research across the translational continuum to improve knowledge on more effective interventions and more effective delivery systems.
 Innovative financing options could include raising and diverting income from taxes on unhealthy products (such as alcohol and tobacco); emphasizing the use of low-cost generic medicines throughout the health care systems; and reallocating expenditure on ineffective or low-value interventions (such as irrational use of benzodiazepines and vitamins in primary care).
+The participation of a range of sectors, beyond the traditional public health care delivery sector, is essential: sectors such as education, criminal justice, NGOs and the private sector may all play complementary roles.
 Finally, it will be important to embed health indicators for MNS disorders within national health information and surveillance systems so that progress and achievements can be monitored and evaluated38.
-The WHO Comprehensive Mental Health Action Plan39 offers a clear road-map for countries at any stage of the journey to scale-up, and some regions (such as the Eastern Mediterranean Regional Officer Region) have used this new policy instrument to initiate consultations with international experts and regional policy makers to develop frameworks for action (Panel 1) across all four domains of the Plan, along with priority interventions and indicators for evaluation of progress40.
+The WHO Comprehensive Mental Health Action Plan39 offers a clear road-map for countries at any stage of the journey to scale-up, and some regions (such as the Eastern Mediterranean Regional Office) have adapted this new policy instrument to initiate consultations with international experts and regional policy makers to develop frameworks for action (Panel 1) across all four domains of the Plan, along with priority interventions and indicators for evaluation of progress40.

 Panel 1 here